ryanchiu0416/brawl-smart/README.md

 # brawl-smart
 **Player Search Functionality - API Key**
-The API key under `PlayerDataService.swift` might not work because it is based on my current IP address.
+The Player Search funtionality might not work because API key under `PlayerDataService.swift` is based on my current IP address.
 Please register one at https://developer.brawlstars.com/#/ for yourself if you wanted to test this functionality!
 Thanks for your understanding.